dwarkeshsp/PopperPlay/src/components/philosophy/Philosophy.md

 ## Popper's Criterion

 > The question about the sources of our knowledge ... has always been asked in the spirit of: ‘What are the best sources of our knowledge - the most reliable ones, those which will not lead us into error, and those to which
 > we can and must turn, in case of doubt, as the last court of appeal?’
 I propose to assume, instead, that no such ideal sources exist - no more than ideal rulers - and that all ‘sources’ are liable to lead us into error at times.
-And I propose to replace, therefore, the question of the sources of our knowledge by the entirely different question: 'How can we hope to detect and eliminate error?
+And I propose to replace, therefore, the question of the sources of our knowledge by the entirely different question: 'How can we hope to detect and eliminate error?'
 >
 > Karl Popper, *Knowledge without Authority* [^1]